dmitrykos/stk/README.md

 * NXP MIMXRT1050 EVKB (Cortex-M7)
 * Raspberry Pi Pico 2 W (Cortex-M33 / RISC-V variant)

 > **Note:** The list of tested boards does **not** limit STK’s compatibility.

-STK is designed to be **CPU-architecture agnostic**, meaning it does not depend on a specific board but relies on the underlying CPU architecture.
-As long as the target CPU is supported, STK can be integrated with your platform.
+STK **does not depend on a specific board** and relies only on the underlying CPU architecture.
+As long as the target CPU is supported, STK can be integrated with your hardware platform.

 ---

 ## Quick Start (1 minute)

 ### 1. Clone repository

 ```bash
 git clone https://github.com/dmitrykos/stk.git
 cd stk